108 Greenwich St., 5th Fl New York, NY 10006

 For that reason, this method really helps during a particularly volatile market or rough patch in your construction business.

-Term Loans
+5. Term Loans

 Our fourth construction business loan option, term loans have a set repayment schedule and interest rate and mature between 1 to 10 years depending on the term of the loan.
+Most commonly being short-term loans which offer a quick lump sum of cash with a short repayment date.

-However, keep in mind that this type of loan requires financial statements as well as 2 years of business history and one filed tax return.
+However, keep in mind that a short-term loan, or any other term loan, requires financial statements as well as 2 years of business history and one filed tax return.

-Business Lines of Credit
+6. Business Lines of Credit

 A business line of credit is a rotating line of credit which you can dip into whenever the business needs it most.